 FAQ

-BNBA is the official youth basketball program of the Brooklyn Nets.
+Brooklyn Basketball Camps is the official youth basketball program of the Brooklyn Nets.
 With professional instruction in a fun environment, we offer players of all skill levels the opportunity to learn basketball and advance their skills.
-BNBA is committed to serving our players and participants by providing memorable experiences.
+Brooklyn Basketball is committed to serving our players and participants by providing memorable experiences.

 Our coaching staff is made up of former basketball players at high school, collegiate or professional levels and current basketball coaches.

-4. What ages can participate in BNBA events?
+3. What ages can participate in Brooklyn Basketball Camp events?

 Yes!
-All of our camps and clinics are for both boys and girls.
+All of our camps are for both boys and girls.

-Camps and clinics take place throughout the year in the tristate area.
+Camps take place throughout the year in the NY area.
 To view our schedule, please click here.

 There are several games played each day in addition to station work, drills (both offensive and defensive), films and guest speakers.
 Campers spend the majority of their time playing basketball.